The Ricklantis Mixup: The Campaign

 In the Citadel, a presidential election is ongoing following the assassination of the Council of Ricks by Rick C-137.
 Tensions rise over the treatment of Mortys as second class citizens and the controversial Candidate Morty of the Morty Party wins the crowd over at the debates, but abruptly fires a previously incredulous Morty that had served as his campaign manager.
 Later, Campaign Manager Morty is approached by Investigator Rick, who delivers some secret files to him.
 At Candidate Morty's next rally, Campaign Manager Morty confronts and shoots him.

 Mortytown

-A newly recruited Cop Rick is partnered with a violent and obese Cop Morty who harbors anti-Morty sentiments himself.
-The pair are called to a ghetto of "Rickless" Mortys called Mortytown, where Cop Morty comforts Rick after the latter kills a member of the Mortytown Locos gang in self defense and the two begin to bond, however Cop Morty then destroys a building with three other members inside as a cover-up.
-They meet with drug lord "Big Morty", who offers Cop Rick a bribe which Cop Morty himself has already accepted, however Cop Rick refuses and a shootout ensues.
-Cop Morty suddenly expresses regret over leaving his life as a teenager behind in favor of the Citadel, before executing Big Morty and turning his gun on Rick.
-Rick kills him and turns himself in, dejectedly commenting on how destructive Ricks are to Mortys.
+In a subplot paying homage to Training Day, idealistic new recruit Cop Rick is partnered with a cynical, corrupt Cop Morty who harbors anti-Morty sentiments himself.
+The pair are called to a ghetto of "Rickless" Mortys called Mortytown to investigate a possible drug lab, where Cop Rick kills a member of the Mortytown Locos gang in self-defense.
+Cop Morty comforts Cop Rick and the two begin to bond, however Cop Morty then detonates the drug lab to destroy the entire building, with the arrested gang members still inside.
+They meet with drug lord "Big Morty", who offers Cop Rick a bribe which Cop Morty himself has already accepted, but Cop Rick refuses and a shootout ensues.
+In the final standoff, Cop Morty expresses regret over leaving his life as a teenager behind in favor of the Citadel, before executing Big Morty and turning his gun on Cop Rick.
+Cop Rick kills him then surrenders to the arriving police, dejectedly commenting on how destructive Ricks are to Mortys.